github/docs/content/admin/enterprise-management/configuring-clustering/upgrading-a-cluster.md

 ---
 title: Upgrading a cluster
-intro: 'Use the administrative shell (SSH) to upgrade a {% data variables.product.prodname_ghe_server %} cluster to the latest release.'
+intro: "To upgrade a {% data variables.product.prodname_ghe_server %} cluster to the latest release, use the administrative shell (SSH)."
+product: '{% data reusables.gated-features.cluster %}'
 redirect_from:
   - /enterprise/admin/clustering/upgrading-a-cluster
   - /enterprise/admin/enterprise-management/upgrading-a-cluster